SAP/odata-vocabularies/vocabularies/Common.md

 All side effects are essentially value changes, differentiation not needed.

 ## <a name="SortOrderType"></a>[SortOrderType](Common.xml#L1234)
-Either `Property` or `DynamicProperty` must be present
+Exactly one of `Property` and `DynamicProperty` must be present

 Property|Type|Description
 :-------|:---|:----------
 [Property](Common.xml#L1236)|PropertyPath?|Sort property
-[DynamicProperty](Common.xml#L1239)|AnnotationPath?|Dynamic property defined by an annotation and used as sort property [Descending](Common.xml#L1248)|Boolean?|Sort direction, ascending if not specified otherwise
+[DynamicProperty](Common.xml#L1247)|AnnotationPath?|Dynamic property introduced by an annotation and used as sort property [Descending](Common.xml#L1256)|Boolean?|Sort direction, ascending if not specified otherwise

-## <a name="RecursiveHierarchyType"></a>[RecursiveHierarchyType](Common.xml#L1273)
+## <a name="RecursiveHierarchyType"></a>[RecursiveHierarchyType](Common.xml#L1281)

 Property|Type|Description
 :-------|:---|:----------
-[ExternalNodeKeyProperty](Common.xml#L1274)|PropertyPath?|Property holding the external human-readable key identifying the node
+[ExternalNodeKeyProperty](Common.xml#L1282)|PropertyPath?|Property holding the external human-readable key identifying the node
-[NodeDescendantCountProperty](Common.xml#L1277)|PropertyPath?|Property holding the descendant count for a hierarchy node.
+[NodeDescendantCountProperty](Common.xml#L1285)|PropertyPath?|Property holding the descendant count for a hierarchy node.
 The descendant count of a node is the number of its descendants in the hierarchy structure of the result considering only those nodes matching any specified $filter and $search.
 A property holding descendant counts has an integer data type.
-[NodeDrillStateProperty](Common.xml#L1285)|PropertyPath?|Property holding the drill state of a hierarchy node.
+[NodeDrillStateProperty](Common.xml#L1293)|PropertyPath?|Property holding the drill state of a hierarchy node.
 The drill state is indicated by one of the following string values: collapsed, expanded, or leaf.
 For an expanded node, its children are included in the result collection.
 For a collapsed node, the children are included in the entity set, but they are not part of the result collection.
 Retrieving them requires a relaxed filter expression or a separate request filtering on the parent node ID with the ID of the collapsed node.
 A leaf does not have any child in the entity set.

-## <a name="UserID"></a>[UserID](Common.xml#L1316)
+## <a name="UserID"></a>[UserID](Common.xml#L1324)
 **Type:** String

 User ID